Today is Remembrance Day

 World War I, 1914-1918: 61,000 killed, approximately 172,000 wounded.
 Over 600,000 Canadians enlisted, and at the time Canada’s total population was approximately 8 million.
 I could not find the numbers for the Canadian Government Merchant Marines, which ferried vital supplies across the North Atlantic.

-Russian Civil War involvement, 1918-1920: Numbers are hard to come by; 4000 – 6000 troops were dispatched to various Allied forces throughout the Russian conflict zone, including the Murmansk and Archangel regions (Canadian Field Artillery), Black Sea, and to Vladivostok (Siberian Expeditionary Force).
+Russian Civil War involvement, 1918-1920: Numbers are hard to come by; 4000 – 6000 troops were dispatched and fought alongside other Allied forces throughout the Russian conflict zone, including the Murmansk and Archangel regions (Canadian Field Artillery), Black Sea, and Vladivostok (Siberian Expeditionary Force).

 World War II, 1939-1945: Over 1 million served, with 42,042 killed, approximately 54,000 wounded, and almost 9,000 taken prisoner.
 At the time Canada’s total population was approximately 11.5 million.
 Canada’s Merchant Navy, which made thousands of crossings through the North Atlantic, witnessed over 1100 deaths primarily due to U-boat attacks.
 Canada’s Commonwealth Air Training contribution must also be remembered, with over 150,00o students involved in air combat instruction in our wide-open skies – including the training of combat pilots from England and the United States.
 Numerous accidental deaths and injuries occurred during this intense training program.